Last Updated on April 16, 2023

 Male American Bullies are, for the most part, more popular than female American Bullies as they are bigger and normally have fewer health concerns.

 There are various coat colors for the American Bully, including solid colors, brindle, fawn, and striped.
-Tri-color American Bully dogs that contain a patterned coat are some of the rarest and thus most expensive.
+Tri-color American Bullies that contain a patterned coat are some of the rarest and thus most expensive.

 Albino American Bullies are also some of the most sought after, with a pure white dog known as the White Rhino, the most expensive American Bully.